Tristannn1337/Ivory/README.md

 ## Additional Information
-Everything about this is a work in progress.
+Everything about this project is a work in progress and subject to change.

 0x2894690AC5Fcdc82aaa372e8bf85797C7e7B577C